mlab817/faqs/src/national-dairy-authority/what-are-the-accomplishments-of-the-nda-under-food-safety-act-of-2013.md

 ---
  title: What are the accomplishments of the NDA under Food Safety Act of 2013?

-tags: ["accomplishments","nda","food","safety","act"]

  ---

-### National Dairy Authority
+## National Dairy Authority

-## What are the accomplishments of the NDA under Food Safety Act of 2013?
+# What are the accomplishments of the NDA under Food Safety Act of 2013?

  - NDA has completed the Dairy Farmer Profiling of all Dairy Business Operators (DBOs) all over the country.
 Each DBO was assessed and evaluated based on their capacity to comply with the Dairy Safety Regulations (DSR).